Federal Court orders revisions to deal between Ottawa and Métis Nation of Alberta

-“The only practical remedy is to quash the offending provisions of the agreement and to remit the matter to the minister for reconsideration,” wrote Judge Sebastien Grammond.
+“The only practical remedy is to quash the offending provisions of the agreement and to remit the matter to the minister for reconsideration,” wrote Justice Sébastien Grammond.

-The deal was one of three signed by Metis groups in Alberta, Saskatchewan and Manitoba in February 2023 that recognized them as Indigenous governments, put them on equal constitutional standing with First Nations and opened the door to further negotiations, such as compensation for land lost.
+The deal was one of three signed by Métis groups in Alberta, Saskatchewan and Ontario in February, 2023, that recognized them as Indigenous governments, put them on equal constitutional standing with First Nations and opened the door to further negotiations, such as compensation for land lost.

 “For our constituency, there is a different path.
 And we want to make sure Canada has room to manoeuvre.”